nz-social-investment-agency/sia_analytical_processes/output/statistical_guidelines.md

 # Statistical Guidelines

 # Topics
-These statistical guidelines represent preferences for statistical inference.
+These statistical guidelines represent preferences for statistical inference used by the M&I team.
 The original list was created by one of the former M&I General Managers, [Peter Ellis](http://ellisp.github.io/) and extended by the M&I senior data scientists.

 ## Planning
 1. Think through the **purpose of inference**
 * prediction/forecasting,
 * population estimation
 * theoretical understanding

 and adapt the modelling strategy appropriately.

 ## Data preparation
 1. Use **multiple imputation** to impute missing values.
-An example of using multivariate imputation by chained equations is shown below
+An example of using multivariate imputation by chained equations is shown below.

 ```r
 library(mice)